duochanatharvard/World-Waw-II-Warm-Anomaly/README.md

-# Correcting observational biases in sea-surface temperature observations removes anomalous warmth during World War II
+# Correcting Observational Biases in Sea-Surface Temperature Observations Removes Anomalous Warmth during World War II

 ![GitHub last commit](https://img.shields.io/github/last-commit/duochanatharvard/World-Waw-II-Warm-Anomaly)
 ![GitHub repo size](https://img.shields.io/github/repo-size/duochanatharvard/World-Waw-II-Warm-Anomaly)

 <br>

-[Matlab](https://www.mathworks.com/products/matlab.html) and shell scripts associated with the paper "Correcting observational biases in sea-surface temperature observations removes anomalous warmth during World War II" by Duo Chan and Peter Huybers.
+[Matlab](https://www.mathworks.com/products/matlab.html) and shell scripts associated with the paper "Correcting Observational Biases in Sea-Surface Temperature Observations Removes Anomalous Warmth during World War II" by Duo Chan and Peter Huybers.

 If you have issues implementing these scripts or identify any deficiencies, please contact Duo Chan (duochan@g.harvard.edu).

 <br>

 ## Associated SST Estimates
 Monthly SST estimates (R1--R5) at 5x5 degree resolution from 1850--2014 are provided in a single .netcdf file, **WWIIWA_monthly_SST_5x5_R1-R5_Chan_and_Huyber_2021_JC.nc**, in [this](https://doi.org/10.7910/DVN/RJLBOQ) Harvard Dataverse repository.
-Please note that these estimates contain uncorrected SSTs (R1--R3) or only account for internal heterogeneity between different subsets of observations (R4--R5), whereas we have not yet adjusted for biases common to all SST measurements.
-As a result, these estimates are suitable not for understanding long-term SST evolution.
+This file contains estimates based on uncorrected SSTs (R1--R3) and estimates that account for internal heterogeneity between different subsets of observations (R4--R5).
+Please note that we have not yet adjusted for biases common to all SST measurements.
+As a result, these estimates are not suitable for studying long-term SST evolution.

 <br>